-Let's debunk this misconception once and for all: adding more programmers to a project falling behind schedule won't get it back on track.
+Let's ditch this misconception for good: No, adding more programmers to a project falling behind schedule won't get it back on track.

-While having more people on board may sound logical for other industries, it is not the solution in the software development space.
-In fact, it may even be counterproductive, delaying the project further.
-This observation was explained by Frederick Brooks in his 1975 book, The Mythical Man-Month.
+While having more people on board may sound logical for other industries, this just is not the solution in the software development space.
+In fact, it may even be counterproductive, delaying the project even further.
+This observation was explained by Frederick Brooks in his 1975 book The Mythical Man-Month.
 According to Brooks, there is an incremental person who, when added to a project, makes it take more time, not less.
-This is similar to the general law of diminishing returns in economics, which states that increasing one factor of production while holding all other factors constant will, at some point, result in lower returns.
+This is similar to the general law of diminishing returns in economics which states that increasing one factor of production while holding all other factors constant will, at some point, result in lower returns.